From pinned billiard balls to partial differential equations: Evolution of pinned billiard balls model parameters

 This agrees with the usual transformation rule for velocities of moving balls of equal masses undergoing totally elastic collisions.
 The evolution described above has been studied under the names of ``random sorting networks'' in \cite{AHRV}, ``oriented swap process'' in \cite{AHR} and ``TASEP speed process'' in \cite{AAV}.
 It has been also called ``colored TASEP.''
 For a related model featuring confined (but moving) balls, see \cite{Gaspard_2,Gaspard_2008_1,Gaspard_2008}.\\

 While the model described above is very natural and well motivated by physics, it is characterized by a property that is strictly limited to the one-dimensional collision systems---the set of all initial velocities is conserved.
 The velocities are only rearranged.
-We are interested in multidimensional pinned ball families, for example, packed tightly in two or three dimensions.
-It is easy to see that in those ball configurations energy packets will not be preserved.
+In multidimensional pinned ball families energy packets will not be preserved.
 A typical collision will change two energy packets into two new energy packets of different sizes subject to obeying the conservation laws. \\

 The model described below is a compromise between the one-dimensional and higher dimensional models.
 It is one-dimensional to make the analysis easier but it involves energy exchange to simulate multidimensional evolutions.
+Our model incorporates an idea from \cite{BBO2006}, \cite[p.
+70]{BBO2009} or \cite[Sect.
+2.1.2]{JKO}.
 In the following model the evolution of velocities in the one-dimensional family of pinned balls consists of a sequence of two-step transformations.
 In the first step we redistribute energy.
 In the second step we reorder a pair of velocities.
 We start by generating an i.i.d. sequence $(x_t,\, t=0,1,2,\dots)$, with each $x_t$ distributed uniformly in $\{2,3,\dots, n-1\}$.

 \begin{step} Suppose that velocities $v(x,s)$ have been defined for $s=0,\dots,t$ and all $x=1,2,\dots , n$.
 Consider the following equations for $v_-(x_t-1,t+1), v_-(x_t,t+1)$ and $v_-(x_t+1,t+1)$, representing conservation of energy and momentum,